Which Business Expenses Can Reduce Taxable Income for American expats

 Taxes And License Expenses

-- Sales taxes imposed on you as the seller of goods or services
+- Sales taxes that you, as the seller, pay on goods or services (not those collected from customers)

-- Real estate and personal property taxes on business assets
+Real estate or personal property taxes on business assets - Business licenses and annual registration fees required by state or local authorities

 Office Expenses